 Mistake #4 – Not being bold with your home addition project

 This is certainly a home addition mistake to avoid.
 When undergoing this kind of renovation project, the look of your home is likely to change.
 It might even completely transform it.
 How you decide to go about it is what will make all the difference.
 Of course, you can opt to get exterior siding that is the same as your home’s current siding, or you can opt for something that complements it quite nicely.
 Most people tend to find materials that are modern and complement their home’s current look to have their home look trendy.
 You can surely discuss options with your technologist or architect, or even consult an exterior designer to ensure your home will be on trend.
 Your home addition project is a great opportunity to get creative in terms of shapes and materials.
 By being involved throughout the project and clearly stating your expectations, you’re to end up with wonderful results.

 Take a look at these before & after pics of this home addition project:

 Mistake #5 – Taking on the project alone

 Many homeowners choose a home addition over moving into a new home.
-They tend to do so because they see the advantages this kind of endeavor proposes, because they love their certain home – not necessarily because it’s the easiest option.
+They tend to do so because they see the advantages this kind of endeavour proposes because they love their certain home – not necessarily because it’s the easiest option.
 A home addition project is to be treated the same way a new house construction.
 Given that it is a consider renovation, it would be ideal to work on it with the help of professionals.
 A home extension might entail major modifications, such as relocating the entrance or changing your home’s room layout.
-That’s why the help of an architect, or even an structural engineer, can be crucial.
+That’s why the help of an architect, or even a structural engineer, can be crucial.